 Start your fresh-picked fun weekend by picking your own fruits and flowers, and browsing locally grown foods at the assortment of farmers markets in Mechanicsburg.

 Start a fresh-picked fun weekend at Paulus Farm Market in Mechanicsburg.
 This market is known for its U-pick flowers and pumpkins.
 Pick a wonderful bouquet for an amazing price!
 Paulus is also a great place to bring the kids.
 In the warm months, kids can climb on the wooden tractor and wagon, visit with barnyard animals and swing on a horse tire.
 In the fall, they can enjoy a mini-straw maze, corn and soybean boxes and a slide and climb area.

 Continue the fresh picking at nearby Oak Grove Farms.
 This family owned and operated farm and store features homegrown specialties like strawberries, sweet corn, cantaloupes, and watermelons.
 You can also pick-your-own flowers, strawberries, raspberries, sugar peas, and pod peas.

 Option 2: Lemoyne's West Shore Farmers Market

 You could also start your day at the West Shore Farmers Market in Lemoyne.
-This 60,000 sq. ft. farmer's market and boutiques district offers all the local food goodies and adds a bonus of an upstairs shopping center!
-The first floor farmers market features finds like gourmet coffee, fresh fruits and vegetables, meats and cheeses, seafood, ready-to-eat meals, desserts and doggie treats.
-The upstairs includes specialty stores that offer baby clothes, home décor, designer jeans, upscale jewelry and more.
+This 60,000 sq. ft. farmer's mark offers all the local food goodies with an added bonus of an upstairs shopping center!
+The first-floor farmers market features finds like gourmet coffee, fresh fruits and vegetables, meats and cheeses, seafood, ready-to-eat meals, desserts and doggie treats.
+The upstairs includes specialty stores that offer baby clothes, home décor, designer jeans, and more.
 You could spend an entire morning shopping and eating your way through the market.

 Still looking for more fresh-picked fun?
 Add one of our options below for a full day of exploring.